determined-ai/determined/docs/release-notes/idle.rst

 **Bug Fixes**

--  Notebooks: Fix a bug where idle notebooks where not terminated as expected.
+-  Notebooks: Fix a bug where idle notebooks were not terminated as expected.